MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

 Use the following information for Phase 2 of migrating from AD RMS to Azure Information Protection.
 These procedures cover step 6 from [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md).

 When you cannot migrate all clients at once, run these procedures for batches of clients.
-For each client that you migrate, add them to the **AIPMigrated** group that you created earlier for onboarding controls.
+For each user who has a Windows computer that want to migrate, add the user to the **AIPMigrated** group that you created earlier.

 ## Step 6.
 Reconfigure clients to use Azure Information Protection